 FSHO was designed by youth to eliminate homelessness in the face of a predictable housing disruption.
 FSHO referrals can be perfectly timed with extended foster care and Chafee resources, giving youth and their advocates time to locate suitable apartments, employment, social connections, and educational opportunities.
 Once housed, a young person has access to a range of services designed to encourage and ensure their self-sufficiency once the voucher expires.
-In fact, quite remarkably, FSHO addresses and corrects many of the flaws of the Interagency Administration Agreement formed between HUD and the Federal Emergency Management Administration (FEMA) through the Disaster Housing Assistance Programviiviii revealed by the Office of the Inspector General of the Department of Homeland Security (2011) and HUD's office of Policy Development and Research (2013).
+In fact, as quite remarkably, FSHO appears to address and correct many of the flaws of the Interagency Agreement (IAA) formed between HUD and the Federal Emergency Management Administration (FEMA) through the Disaster Housing Assistance Program revealed by both the Department of Homeland Security Office of the Inspector General (2011) and HUD's Policy Development and Research department (2013) ^{vii}^{viii}.
+FSHO and its streamlined sister, FYI, provide excellent roadmaps for HUD's upcoming response to the wave of emergency, intermediate, and long-term housing needs in the general public due to COVID-19 economic adjustments.